 If the IRA owner died before the required beginning date, the funds may be distributed according to the five-year rule.
 This requires the beneficiary to deplete the account by December 31 of the fifth year following the IRA owner’s death.
 Otherwise, the IRA funds may be distributed according to the life-expectancy rule.
 The life-expectancy rule dictates that the beneficiary must take funds over a period not longer than the beneficiary’s single life expectancy.

 If the IRA owner died on or after the required beginning date, the beneficiary can use the younger of the beneficiary’s age or the owner’s age in the year of death for their distributions.

-If you have any questions or comments regarding the contents of this article, or any other questions regarding broader estate planning, please feel free to contact Morris Law Group and talk to one of the qualified attorneys in our office.
+If you have any questions or comments regarding the contents of this article, or any other questions regarding broader estate planning, please contact Morris Law Group and talk to one of the qualified and experienced attorneys in our office.